mkaesz/clickhouse-multi-dc-federation/README.md

-# ClickHouse Multi-DC Federation — FRA / MUC / HAM
+# ClickHouse Multi-DC Federation

-Three independent ClickHouse clusters — one per DC (FRA, MUC, HAM) — each with its own external Keeper and no shared storage.
-Cross-DC access is via query-level federation (`remote_servers`) only; no replication or Raft ever crosses a DC boundary.
+- Three independent ClickHouse clusters - one per DC (FRA, MUC, HAM)
+- Cross-DC access is via query-level federation only; no replication or Raft ever crosses a DC boundary.

 ---